kyma-project/kyma/docs/application-connector/docs/004-architecture-application-connector.md

 ## Proxy Service

 The Proxy Service is an intermediary component between a lambda function or a service and an external API registered with the Metadata Service.
-It acts as a proxy and can acquire OAuth tokens.
+It can call services secured with the [Basic Authentication](https://tools.ietf.org/html/rfc7617) mechanism, acquire OAuth tokens, and call OAuth-secured APIs.

 ## Access Service